DefinetlyNotAI/Logicytics/README.md

 `collect`, and `cleanup` methods, and use a matching ID/specialty.
 Plugins follow the equivalent `PluginCollector` contract.

+Every collector explicitly declares the exact MIME types it can register.
+Preflight statically compares literal `register_file(..., media_type=...)` calls with that declaration, and isolated workers enforce the declaration again on the returned artifact catalog.
+The collector folder, ID, class, description, source category, and primary specialty therefore remain one coherent contract.

 Collectors may import the public collector contracts, but not CLI, planning, runtime, packaging, configuration, or public application-control services.
 Even with an approved subprocess capability, workers cannot invoke Logicytics, another